-In this article we will discuss the different types of vertigo, the difference between central and peripheral vertigo, the science that shows that correction of upper c-spine misalignments can help vertigo sufferers recover, and then talk about how the upper cervical spine is related to vertigo.
-Hopefully by the articles conclusion you will understand what is vertigo and why is it so common, and have new information on how to correct it’s underlying cause.
+In this article, we will discuss the different types of vertigo, the difference between central and peripheral vertigo, the science that shows that correction of upper c-spine misalignments can help vertigo sufferers recover, and then talk about how the upper cervical spine is related to vertigo.
+Hopefully, by the article's conclusion you will understand what is vertigo and why is it so common, and have new information on how to correct it's the underlying cause.

 What is Vertigo and Why is it so Common?

 Vertigo is the sensation of the world whirling around you or you are whirling around the world.
-Some feel as though they are on a boat while others have such severe whirling that they are unable to walk, stand , or sit.
-Often times nausea, headache and exhaustion precedes and or follows a vertigo episode.
+Some feel as though they are on a boat while others have such severe whirling that they are unable to walk, stand, or sit.
+Often times nausea, headache and exhaustion precede and or follow a vertigo episode.

 Vertigo symptoms and Increased Fall Risk

 It may seem obvious but vertigo increases the risk of fall especially in the elderly.
-Falls are no laughing matter and can often cause injury to the body , head and neck.
-As we will discuss later falls and neck injury are a common underlying cause of vertigo in the first place.
+Falls are no laughing matter and can often cause injury to the body, head, and neck.
+As we will discuss later falls and neck injury are common underlying causes of vertigo in the first place.